The-Full-Stuck-Developers/full-stuck-developers-3rd-semester/README.md

    - Deadline is shown in UTC, may need timezone conversion for better UX

 3. **Email Functionality**
-   - SMTP configuration is optional, email features may not work if not configured
+   - Email service is not configured, so the email features will not work (for resetting password, etc.)

 4. **Transaction Refunds**
    - When deleting bets, refunds are created but original transaction amount is preserved for audit trail